juicedata/juicefs/docs/en/development/data_structures.md

 #### 4.3.1 Object naming

 Block is the basic unit for JuiceFS to manage data.
-Its size is 4 MiB by default, and can be changed only when formatting a file system, adjustable within the interval [64 KiB, 16 MiB].
-Each Block is an object in the object store after upload, and is named in the format `${fsname}/chunks/${hash}/${basename}`, where
+Its size is 4 MiB by default, and can be changed only when formatting a file system, within the interval [64 KiB, 16 MiB].
+Each Block is an object in the object storage after upload, and is named in the format `${fsname}/chunks/${hash}/${basename}`, where

 - fsname is the file system name
 - "chunks" is a fixed string representing the data object of JuiceFS
-- hash is the hash value calculated from basename, which plays a certain role of isolation management
+- hash is the hash value calculated from basename, which plays a role in isolation management
 - basename is the valid name of the object in the format of `${sliceId}_${index}_${size}`, where
   - sliceId is the ID of the Slice to which the object belongs, and each Slice in JuiceFS has a globally unique ID
   - index is the index of the object in the Slice it belongs to, by default a Slice can be split into at most 16 Blocks, so its value range is [0, 16)
-  - size is the size of the Block, by default it takes the value of (0, 4 MiB]
+  - size is the size of the Block, and by default it takes the value of (0, 4 MiB]

-There are two hash algorithms currently in use, with the sliceId in basename as the parameter, chosen according to the [HashPrefix](#3.1.1-Setting) of the file system.
+There are two hash algorithms currently in use: with the sliceId in basename as the parameter, or chosen according to the [HashPrefix](#3.1.1-Setting) of the file system.

 ```go
 func hash(sliceId int) string {